balancer/balancer-api/README.md

     orderKind: string<buy|sell>, # Either 'buy' or 'sell', described further below
     amount: int, # The amount in sellToken or buyToken that you wish to sell/buy
     gasPrice: int, # The current gas price in wei, this is used to ensure your trade is most efficient considering the gas cost of performing multiple swaps.

+    # The following are for /order only
+    sender: string<Address>, # The address of the wallet sending sellToken.
+    receiver: string<Address>, # The address of the wallet which should receive buyToken.
 }
 ```

 Order Kind - Set to 'buy' to buy the exact amount of your `buyToken` and sell as little as possible to get that.
 Set to 'sell' to sell the exact amount of your `sellToken` and buy as much as you can with that.

+#### Return Values

+The `/sor` endpoint returns [SerializedSwapInfo](./src/modules/sor/types.ts) which contains all the swaps and order information, but you must assemble the transaction to make this swap yourself.
+The `/order` endpoint returns a [SorOrderResponse](./src/modules/sor/types.ts) which contains transaction data that you can immediately post to chain.

 ### Smart Order Router Examples